Derek Handley's latest venture raises $44 million

 Today, it's become de rigueur for major fund managers like Black Rock to launch green funds.

-But when Aera was founded half a decade ago, "We were one of the very few as an early-stage venture fund focussed on climate and sustainability and the only one doing global deals," Handley says.
+"We were one of the very few as an early stage venture fund focussed on climate and sustainability and the only one doing global deals," Handley says of Aera's founding half a decade ago.

 Even now, he says many have trouble wrapping their heads around what needs to be done.

 "The industrial companies that have dominated the past 100 years are all going to be challenged," he says.
-"Whether its Dow or any of the food companies, they will all be challenged by people creating $10b, $50b or $100b companies by change the way the world is built."
+"Whether its Dow or any of the food companies, they will all be challenged by people creating $10 billion, $50 billion or $100 billion companies by changing the way the world is built."

 Handley adds, And the beginning, people might write them off.
 How can you make concrete cheaper, faster, and with less, removing CO2 from the atmosphere instead of creating CO2?